 The National Dissemination Center for Children with Disabilities (NICHCY) can help answer your questions about infant, toddler, child, and youth disabilities.
 Call NICHCY at 800-695-0285 for assistance in either English or Spanish.
 Specific information about organizations and agencies in each State that can provide you with resources about disability issues and help is available on the web.

-The ChildCare.gov Web site provides links to Federal resources with information for child care providers about providing care for children with special needs.
-This information is also useful for parents and is available online here.
+The ChildCare.gov website provides links to Federal resources with information for child care providers about providing care for children with special needs.